KopfLab/labware_stepper_pump/instructions.md

   - 893mV --> 860mA in full step, 1390mA in microstepping
   - This is actually an almost perfect linearity of 1.6 instead of 2
  - NOTE: the trim pot voltage is most easily adjusted with a voltmeter attached to the screwdriver (easer with flat head than with cross)

+# For Watson Marlow stepper motor pump head

+  - adjust to <= 1200mA in microstepping mode (Vref ~ 700mV)